maueroats/teaching/content/intermediate-cs/ch03/ch03-art-project.md

 or `name->color`.

-**Remember**: This is a short project. _I expect you will spend no more than two hours on it_, including time working in class Friday and Monday.
+**Remember**: This is a short project. _I expect you will spend no more than three hours on it_, including time working in class Monday and Tuesday.

 It is OK to simplify and focus on using the goal functions (see above).